 - Content spam

 Do not attempt to be slick by re-uploading previous videos, using false thumbnails or excessive clickbait titles, creating misleading metadata, scamming viewers, and blackmailing others.

 The two biggest culprits remain false title/thumbnails and re-uploading past videos for extra views.
 I don't think all clickbait is terrible but if it's completely irrelevant to the video, then you shouldn't do it.

-YouTube is working on creating video previews where placing the pointer on the thumbnail will show you snippets of the video.
+Update: YouTube now does video previews where placing the pointer on the thumbnail will show you snippets of the video.

 Hopefully that will discourage creators from false advertising.
 YouTube also needs to drop the hammer on those who re-upload older videos because it's unfair to their audience.

 If you're a YouTube creator, then don't do anything to deceive your audience because you'll lose your credibility, your viewers, and even the channel.